erick1005/alx-system_engineering-devops/0x02-shell_redirections/README.md

 17-hide word
 18-lines starting with letters
 19-eplace all characters A and c from input to Z and e respectively 20- removes all letters c and C from input
+22-list all users with their hom dirs